Data storage FAQ

 If you exceed a storage limit, nothing will happen to your stored items at this time, as long as usage is in accordance with our acceptable use policy.
 Keep in mind we're planning to enforce storage limits soon.

 What happens to Free plan products if they're inactive for too long?

 Confluence sites on the Free plan will be deactivated after 120 days of inactivity.
 To prevent your site being deactivated, just log in and view any Confluence page—that’ll count as activity and reset the 120-day clock.

 If all the Jira Cloud products on your site are on a Free plan, your Jira Cloud products will be deactivated after 120 days of inactivity.
 If any Jira Cloud product on your site is on a paid plan, this doesn’t apply to that site.

 Activity is simply logging in and viewing any page within a Jira product on your site.
 For example, if you log in and view a dashboard, report, Jira admin screen, or issue, any of those would count as activity.
 To keep your site active, log in and view something to restart the 120 days.

 How often is data backed up?

 Automated Amazon Relational Database Service (RDS) backups are generated daily and retained for 30 days to allow for point-in-time data restoration.
 Snapshots of the primary RDS are also taken daily.
-Copies of the snapshot are sent to a secondary region, where they're kept for 30 days before being deleted.
-Snapshots and backups are not encrypted.
+Copies of the snapshot are sent to a secondary region, where they’re kept for 3 days before being deleted.
+RDS snapshots are encrypted at rest.

-Atlassian Cloud sites does not support the use of backup data to roll back changes.
+Atlassian cloud sites don't support the use of backup data to roll back changes.